text-machine-lab/transformerpy/README.md

+# Note
+This is a customized version of the repository https://github.com/jadore801120/attention-is-all-you-need-pytorch We made some changes in the models to suit our [mathword project](https://github.com/text-machine-lab/mathword/tree/stable).

+The following content is copied from the original repository.

 # Attention is all you need: A Pytorch Implementation

 This is a PyTorch implementation of the Transformer model in "[Attention is All You Need](https://arxiv.org/abs/1706.03762)" (Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin, arxiv, 2017).